 Pay as you earn

 If you have older loans, you should look into Income-Based Repayment (IBR).
 You can get a lower payment with IBR if your federal student loan debt is high relative to your income and family size.
-While your loan servicer will perform the calculation to determine your eligibility, you can use the U.S. Department of Education’s IBR calculator to estimate whether you would likely benefit from the IBR plan.
+While your loan servicer will perform the calculation to determine your eligibility, you can use the U.S. Department of Education’s to estimate whether you would likely benefit from the IBR plan.

 4. Request repayment options for your private student loans